mouseless/baked/docs/features/coding-style.md

 Configures transient services as api services.
-This coding style allows you to have a public initializer (`With`) with parameters which will render as query parameters or single `id` parameter wich will render from route.
+This coding style allows you to have a public initializer (`With`) with parameters which will render as query parameters or single `id` parameter which will render from route.

 Rich transients with `id` types can be method parameters and located using their initializers.